Luayabbas1981/remote-css-injector-v2/README.md

 - Interactive CSS Inspector Popup
 Click on any element to view a draggable popup showing its full CSS cascade — including inline styles, your rules, library styles, and overridden browser defaults.

-- Categorized CSS View
-Styles are grouped into:
+- Categorized CSS View, Styles are grouped into:

    1-Selected Element

    2-Inline Styles

    3-Your CSS

    4-External Libraries

    5-Overridden Defaults

    6-giving you clear insight into how styles interact and override one another.

 - Effective Rule Highlighting
 Only active and effective CSS properties are shown, reducing clutter and helping you focus on what truly affects the design.